Learning fit

 • am I looking for a beginner path, progression, or supported development?

-• do I understand the kind of sites and weather context I would be learning around?
+• do I understand the sites and weather context I would be learning around?

 • do rules, support, documents, or equipment questions need attention first?

-• do I need current confirmation before assuming any training format is available?
+• do I need current confirmation before assuming any learning format is realistic?

 Education can be a real part of the Montenegro pilot path.
-It just is not the first shortcut for every reader.
+It just is not the first shortcut for every reader, and it should not be reduced to a quick school search.

 Why orientation comes first